memser-spaceport/pln-events/content/events/payyEthCC-2024.md

 ---
-eventName: "Payy presents: zk wine tasting @ ethcc"
+eventName: "Payy presents: zk wine tasting @ EthCC"
 eventDescription: "Come join us for some wine and zero knowledge discussions at a low-key venue.
 There will be a variety of friends: zk cryptographers, defi builders, L1/2/3/4 maxis and more.
 But what we all have in common: a love for zero knowledge (and wine)."
 eventTopic:
   - "Web3"